Jeremy McChesneyJeremy McChesney, CFP®Managing DirectorWealth Advisor

 About Jeremy

-Jeremy McChesney is a Managing Director and Wealth Advisor at J.P.
+Jeremy McChesney is a Managing Director and Wealth Partner at J.P.
 Morgan Wealth Management.

 A co-founder of The JMT Group, Jeremy has built a team focused on the complexities of wealth management and planning.
 He draws on his deep experience in this space to guide Silicon Valley entrepreneurs and executives in navigating sophisticated strategies for asset allocation, tax-aware investments, the diversification of concentrated stock positions and wealth transfer approaches.
 A CERTIFIED FINANCIAL PLANNER® professional, he believes that by managing the personal financial scenarios of accomplished individuals, he can free them to lead successful companies and attend to their professional priorities.